Resume Tips

 Key Resume Tips:

-Begin your resume with a succinct objective statement that emphasizes the specific role or industry you are seeking.
-Your statement should highlight your career goals and indicate how hiring you would benefit the employer.
+Begin your resume with a concise objective declaration that emphasizes the position or industry that you are seeking.
+This statement should convey your goals for the future and show how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application